NIHARIKAEREN/Prototype/README.md

 # Prototype_MobileApp
-Layout for Mobile app of Signup and Signin
+Layout for Mobile app of Signup and Signin.

-HOMEPAGE
+-HOMEPAGE

-SETTNGS
+-SETTNGS

-DISPLAY
+-DISPLAY

-ANIMATION
+-ANIMATION